 More experience, qualifications and more languages

 I initially worked as an engineer in Spain before teaching English, and after almost a year and a half since graduation with no relevant engineering experience I found a job with a cool company in Paris as an intern for 9 months.
-I didn’t like Paris at all, but the job was fantastic and gave my CV a well needed boost.
-When I moved to Toulouse, I studied for and passed the DELF (which wasn’t that hard; in retrospect I should have gone for the higher level DALF and will soon enough) to formally prove some competence in French.
+I didn't like Paris at all, but the job was fantastic and gave my CV a well needed boost.
+When I moved to Toulouse, I studied for and passed the DELF (which wasn't that hard; in retrospect I should have gone for the higher level DALF) to formally prove some competence in French.

 Learning several other languages was great, but formalising your level for recognition is also important.
 So I went on to do the Spanish DELE (this time the highest level possible), and studied for the Italian CELI (but didn't have the time to take it).
 All of these diplomas are recognised world-wide, are inexpensive and do not require any particular course to be able to sit the actual exam.

 Then the time came when I felt I was ready for the Masters!
 Out of all the places I could study for it, my only options for this particular Masters were London (too expensive and English speaking), Paris (don't like) and La Laguna in Spain.
 My Italian wasn't good enough to consider studying for it through that language, so all my hopes were for moving to Tenerife for a year!
 I thought that I had a pretty solid application, but to make it a little better I decided to work as a translator for a few months.
 Never something I actually wanted to do; I only wanted a little experience to improve my CV for the extremely competitive application procedure for the Interpretation Masters.